Wysoka Strzyżowska

+History

 The village was first mentioned in 1277, in a document published by Bolesław Wstydliwy.
 He writes about the existence of the village of Wysoka in this area, which consisted of four villages of the time: Grodeczna, Golczowska Wola (today's Golcówka), Zielonczyna Wola (later called Kołomyja, then Połomia and finally Michałówka) and Stodolina Wola (today's Stodolina).
 The four remained separate villages until the mid-19th century, when they were merged and renamed Wysoka Strzyżowska.

+Demographics

+At the latest 2021 consensus Wysoka Strzyżowska had a population of 2,021, this is a decrease of -3.72% from 2011, as the population was 2,099.